reaktor/purescript-workshop/exercise1/README.md

 nvm install
 ```

-Install Node and Bower dependencies, including PureScript and PureScript build tools:
+Install Node and psc-package dependencies, including PureScript itself and PureScript build tools:
 ```
 npm install
+npm run psc -- install
 ```

-Start the app for development:
+Build the app for development (recompiling on changes):
 ```
-npm start
+npm run compile:watch
 ```

-Once the app has compiled, open [http://localhost:8080](http://localhost:8080) to see it.
-On file changes the project will be re-compiled and the browser will be refreshed.
-Change the text of the buttons in src/Main.purs, save the file, and verify that the button text is updated in the browser.
+Once the app has compiled, open the `public/index.html` file in your browser to see the app.
+On file changes the project will be re-compiled.
+Change the text of the header title in src/Main.purs, save the file, and verify that the text is updated in the browser.

 ## Editor setup

-You do not need to have any editor support, but it will be helpful to have your editor set up with a minimum of syntax highlighting and ideally in-line compiler errors as well.
+Editor support is not necessary but is quite useful for tools like syntax highlighting, in-line compiler errors, and automatic imports.

 For the Atom editor, you can set it up as follows: